hivemq/hivemq-mqtt-client/README.md

 </project>
 ```

-Change the artifact name to `hivemq-mqtt-client-shaded` to get snapshots of the shaded version,
+Change the artifact name to `hivemq-mqtt-client-shaded` to get snapshots of the shaded version.

 JitPack works for all branches and also specific commits by specifying in the version.

 ## General principles

 - API and implementation are clearly separated.
 All classes inside `internal` packages must not be used directly.
 - The API is mostly fluent and uses fluent builders to create clients, configurations and messages.
 - The API is designed to be consistent:
   - The same principles are used throughout the library.
   - The MQTT 3 and 5 interfaces are as consistent as possible with only version-specific differences.

 ## Creation of clients